Nutrition Facts Label Guide

 Not sure what our nutrition labels mean?
 Here's a guide to a typical nutrition facts label.
-Please note that some information is subject to change based on the type of product.
+Some information is subject to change based on the type of product.

-3. The daily values are the per-serving percentages of the recommended daily intake established by the FDA as the amount the average American needs daily to maintain good health.
+4. The daily values are the per-serving percentages of the recommended daily intake established by the FDA as the amount the average American needs to maintain good health.
 Daily values have been established for the majority of vitamins and minerals.
-Nutrients with no percentage given or an asterisk in this column do not have an established daily value.
+Nutrients with no percentage or an asterisk in this column do not have an established daily value.

-5. This section indicates the amount of calories from fat, total fat, cholesterol, sodium, carbohydrates, fiber and protein found in each serving.
+5. This section indicates the amount of total fat, sodium, carbohydrates, fiber and protein found in each serving.

 6. This list indicates the amount of specific nutrients contained in each serving.

-7. The daily value percentages found on the nutrition label refers to the footnote on the bottom of the nutritional label.
-It never changes from product to product.
+7. The Daily Value (DV) percentages found on the bottom of the nutrition label never change from product to product.
 It shows recommended dietary advice for all Americans.

 8. The ingredients list indicates all ingredients necessary to complete the delivery system, and to ensure product freshness and stability.

-9. The manufacture, expiration or best by date printed on the label represents the date the product was produced in compliance with Good Manufacturing Practices (GMP) regulations or date by which it is recommended you use the product before it loses its quality.*
+9. The manufacture, expiration or best by date printed on the label represents the date the product was produced in compliance with Good Manufacturing Practices (GMP) regulations or date by which it is recommended you use the product before it starts losing its quality.*

-10. This indicates the item number for Swanson brand items only, usually located on the bottom of the container or on the back of the label.*
+10. All Swanson items are issued an item number, usually located on the bottom of the container or on the back of the label.*